 - The only time you would not be advised to use progestogen-based contraception is if you started to develop migraine attacks with aura only after starting to take one of these types of contraceptive.

-Combined hormonal contraceptives (the COC pill, the contraceptive vaginal ring and the contraceptive patch) also prevent ovulation; however, during the pill-free week some women with menstrual migraine will still experience their headaches.
+Combined hormonal contraceptives (the COC pill, the contraceptive vaginal ring and the contraceptive patch) also prevent ovulation; however, during the pill-free week some women with menstrual migraine will still experience migraines.
 Moreover, not all women with menstrual migraine can take these treatments.

 - If you have or develop migraine attacks with aura, you should never use combined hormonal contraception again at all.

 - If you have migraine attacks without aura you should not use combined hormonal contraception again if you are aged 35 or older.
 See the separate leaflet called Migraine, which deals with migraine with aura.

 In some women with migraine who use combined hormonal contraceptives, migraine attacks (episodes) are also triggered by the drop in the blood level of oestrogen during the pill-free or patch-free interval.